The steps you need to take if you want to use commercial music in your marketing or corporate video without violating copyrights.

-If you are simply making a home video to enjoy with your family, you probably shouldn’t be much concerned.
+If you are simply making a home video to enjoy with your friends or family, you probably shouldn’t be much concerned.

-If you want to put this video on YouTube or share it on social media you should start considering the consequences that may range from YouTube removing the video to Recording Industry Association of America going after you for copyright infringement.
+If you want to put this video on YouTube or share it on social media you should start considering the consequences that may range from YouTube placing the ads on the video to Recording Industry Association of America going after you for copyright infringement.

-If you need background music for your business video or for a project you’re doing for client, then my suggestion is never use unlicensed copyrighted music.
+If you need background music for your business video or for a project you’re doing for client, my suggestion is never to use unlicensed music.

 Sounds complicated..
 Is there an easier way?